metabrainz/picard-plugins/plugins/classical_extras/Readme.md

 4. "Periods and dates".

     * **Work dates**
     Specify the tag name to hold work dates.
 Work dates will be given as a "year" value only, e.g. "1808" or a range: "1808-1810".
 The sources of these dates is specified in the next part.
-Only work dates for the lowest-level work  will be used - i.e. if the movement has a composed date(s), this will be used, otherwise the the dates from the parent work will be used (if available).
+If the movement has a composed date(s), this will be used, otherwise the the dates from the parent work will be used (if available).

     "Source of work dates".
 Select which sources to use - from composed, published and premiered, then decide whether to use them in preferential order (e.g. if "composed date" exists, then the others will not be used) or to show them all.